 You can pull a free copy of your credit report once a year from each of the top three credit bureaus (Equifax, Experian and TransUnion) at AnnualCreditReport.com.

 If the account appears open, repeat the process: Call the customer service number to report the mistake, follow up with a letter by certified mail (including a copy of your original letter requesting that the account be closed) and then check your credit report again.

 If that fails, you can file a dispute through one of the three credit bureaus (they are required to notify the others).
 And if that doesn’t work, you can file a dispute with the Consumer Financial Protection Bureau.

 7. Dispose of your card properly after confirming cancellation

 After documenting the cancellation process and making sure that your credit report reflects the closed account, you are finally free to discard your credit card.
-There are numerous ways of destroying of your plastic (or metal), but you’ll need to pick a disposal method that leaves your information completely unrecoverable from identity thieves.
+There are a few ways to destroy your plastic or metal card, but you’ll need to pick a disposal method that leaves your information completely unrecoverable from identity thieves.